 Quickstart

-From signup to a connected workflow in under 10 minutes.
+From a provisioned tenant to a connected workflow in about 15 minutes.

 1

-You'll land on the dashboard with seed data: 25 sample tasks across 5 projects, a few vendors, a CAPA in progress, and an org chart.
+Sign in at azorasolutions.com/login with the credentials we send.
+You'll land on the dashboard with the seed data already loaded.
 Don't delete it — it's how the rest of this guide works.

-What just happened: A row was created in the accounts table.
-Every other piece of data you'll create this session inherits that account_id.
+What just happened: A row was created in the cp_accounts table.
+Every record you create this session inherits that account_id.
 More on isolation →

 2